Abelian Splittings and JSJ-Decompositions of Bestvina--Brady Groups: Introduction

-From the main result in \cite{bestvinabradymoresetheoryandfinitenesspropertiesofgroups}, the connectivity of $\Gamma$ implies $H_{\Gamma}$ is finitely generated, and the simply-connectivity of the flag complex on $\Gamma$ implies $H_{\Gamma}$ is finitely presented.
-In particular, the latter forces the defining graph $\Gamma$ has no induced cycles of lengths greater or equal to $4$.
-This observation will be used to prove Lemma \ref{hyperbolic edge gives a separating clique}.
-The strategy of proofing Theorem \ref{abelian splittings of BBG} is similar to \cite{grovesandhullabeliansplittingsofraags}.
-Instead of the vertices, we focus on the edges of $\Gamma$ since they form a generating set for $H_{\Gamma}$.
-We want to point out that the cut-vertices and separating cliques of sizes greater or equal to $2$ are distinguished in our result, but not in \cite{bestvinabradymoresetheoryandfinitenesspropertiesofgroups}; see Remark \ref{remark on distinguishing cut-vertices and cliques}.
+The strategy of proving Theorem~\ref{abelian splittings of BBG} is similar to the one in \cite{grovesandhullabeliansplittingsofraags}.
+The main difference is that we focus on edges instead of vertices, since finitely generated Bestvina--Brady groups are generated by (directed) edges; see Theorem~\ref{Dicks--Leary presentations}.
+We want to point out that the cut-vertices and separating cliques of sizes greater or equal to two are distinguished in our result, but not in \cite{grovesandhullabeliansplittingsofraags}; see Remark~\ref{remark on distinguishing cut-vertices and cliques}.